linear-b/gitstream/docs/automation-actions.md

 Actions are the end results of the automation described in your `.cm` file.

-!!! note
+!!!
+Legend

-    The icons for Git providers indicate the actions supported by each provider.
+    The icons indicate the availability status of each action.

-    - GitHub :fontawesome-brands-github:
+    - :fontawesome-brands-github: Supported on GitHub
-    - GitLab :fontawesome-brands-gitlab:
+    - :fontawesome-brands-gitlab: Supported on GitLab
+    - :fontawesome-solid-gears: Open beta - Feature is under develipment, and currently available for all
+    - :fontawesome-solid-crown: Premium feature

 ## Overview